Clay Morrow: Character

-In 1993, he became the President of the club's Mother Charter, based in Charming (which also means that he was International President), after the death of John Teller.
-He went on to marry John Teller's widow Gemma Teller Morrow in the mid-1990s and made their son, Jax Teller, Vice-President.
-It is later revealed that Clay and Gemma had been having an illicit affair for some time prior to John's death, which John was secretly aware of but did not care about.
-It is implied that under Morrow, SAMCRO has become more of a criminal enterprise than before, much to Jax's disillusionment.
+In 1993, he became president of SAMCRO after the death of John Teller.
+He went on to marry John Teller's widow Gemma Teller Morrow in the mid-1990s.
+It is later revealed that Clay and Gemma had been having an affair for some time prior to John's death, and they sabotaged his motorcycle in an effort to remove him from power.
+Under Clay, SAMCRO becomes more of a criminal organization, holding sway over the town of Charming with an iron fist.

-On his colors he wears patches reading "First 9" and "President".
 He suffers from osteoarthritis (degenerative arthritis) in his hands that he attempts to mitigate via cortisone injections, but which slowly worsens as the series progresses.
-He makes several attempts to hide it from his brothers to protect his position as President, as a rule among members of the Sons of Anarchy prevents members from leading if they can't hold the grip of their motorcycle and ride effectively.
+He makes several attempts to hide it to protect his position.